Editorial standards

 Pitch and assign

-Story ideas are pitched or commissioned and accepted when they serve the interests of NZ readers and fit this code.
+Story ideas are pitched or commissioned and accepted when they serve the interests of NZ readers and meet the standards in this code.

 Report and verify